 Source: Property Highlights Blog / 27 March 2009

 THE next big thing in the hotel industry is something which will be coined 'designer hotels', or so believes hotelier Ted Fang.
-And that's exactly what he plans to do next.
+And that's exactly what he planned to do next.

-Now, though, he wants to go upscale, so Mr Fang - who runs the company Frontier Group with his brothers Harry and David Tan - is looking to create a new breed of hotels to target a growing breed of independent-minded travellers.
+Now, though, he wants to go upscale, so Mr Fang - who ran the company Frontier Group with his brothers Harry and David Tan - was looking to create a new breed of hotels to target a growing breed of independent-minded travellers.